viam-modules/viam-ultrasonic/README.md

 }
 ```

-The following attributes are available for `ultrasonic` sensors:
+The following attributes are available for the `ultrasonic` component:

 <!-- prettier-ignore -->
 | Attribute | Type | Required? | Description |